Guy1m0/ZKML-Benchmark/Milestone 1/Report.md

 ### Planned Benchmarking Tasks
 Our benchmarking methodology includes tasks on two computer vision (CV) datasets - MNIST and CIFAR10 - to evaluate the frameworks under different levels of complexity:

-1. MNIST Dataset:
+1. **MNIST Dataset:**
       - Simplicity of the Task: MNIST, being a dataset of handwritten digits, represents a less complex task, suitable for evaluating the basic capabilities of zkML frameworks.
       - Framework Assessment: We will observe how each framework handles relatively simple image data and whether it can maintain accuracy and efficiency.
-2. CIFAR10 Dataset:
+2. **CIFAR10 Dataset:**
     - Increased Complexity: CIFAR10, with its more complex image data (like animals, vehicles, etc.), increases the challenge for zkML frameworks.
     - Parameter Variation: We will test the frameworks on this dataset with an increasing number of parameters and layers, pushing the boundaries of each framework's capacity.
     - Accuracy Loss Measurement: If applicable, we will measure and compare the accuracy loss across different frameworks, providing insight into their robustness and fidelity in more complex tasks.

 ### Benchmarking Process

+The benchmarking process for evaluating zkML frameworks is structured to provide a comprehensive analysis of their performance across various metrics.
+Here’s an expanded breakdown of the steps involved:

-1. **Circuit Design for MLPs:** For each zkML framework, we design circuits that represent Multi-Layer Perceptrons (MLPs), focusing on typical structures used in ML models.
+1. **Circuit Design for MLPs:** For each zkML framework, we design circuits representing Multi-Layer Perceptrons (MLPs), focusing on structures typically used in machine learning models.
+These circuits are tailored to each framework's specifications and capabilities.

-2. **Uniform Testing Conditions:** To ensure fairness, the same benchmark suites are used across all frameworks.
-These suites include a consistent set of MLP architectures, varying in parameters, FLOPs, and number of layers.
+2. **Uniform Testing Conditions:** We employ the same benchmark suites across all frameworks to ensure consistent and fair testing conditions.
+These suites include MLP architectures with varying parameters, FLOPs, and number of layers, providing a uniform basis for comparison.
-3. **Encoding MLPs:** Each framework’s unique approach to encoding MLPs is critically analyzed.
-This involves understanding how each proof system converts ML operations into its respective arithmetization scheme.
+3. **Encoding MLPs:** Each framework's unique approach to encoding MLPs is critically examined.
+This involves understanding how each proof system translates machine learning operations into its respective arithmetization scheme.
-4. **Exclusion of Pre-Processing Steps:** Measurements focus solely on the proof generation phase, deliberately excluding pre-processing or witness generation steps.
+4. **Exclusion of Pre-Processing Steps:** Our measurements concentrate exclusively on the proof generation phase, deliberately omitting pre-processing or witness generation steps to maintain a focused evaluation of proof generation efficiency.
+5. **Modifying MLP Structures:** To assess scalability and robustness, we systematically modify the MLP structures within each framework by increasing the number of parameters and layers.
+This alteration simulates more complex ML models and highlights each framework’s adaptability and performance under escalated complexity.
+6. **Comparative Performance Analysis:** We compare the performance of each framework under modified conditions.
+This includes analyzing how changes in MLP structures impact key metrics like proof generation time and memory usage.
-5. **Highlight Differences**:Clearly mark the differences in performance and capabilities across various proving systems.
-This includes detailing how each system performs under different benchmarking tasks and conditions.
+7. **Highlight Differences:** Clear distinctions in performance and capabilities across various proving systems are marked.
+This includes detailed information on how each system responds to different benchmarking tasks and conditions, including those with modified MLP structures.
-6. **List Pros and Cons**: Provide a comprehensive list of advantages and disadvantages for each framework and its associated proving system.
-This helps in understanding the suitability of each framework for specific applications.
+8. **List Pros and Cons:** A comprehensive list of the advantages and disadvantages for each framework and its associated proving system is provided.
+This helps in understanding the suitability of each framework for specific types of ML models, particularly as complexity increases.

+9. **Framework-Specific Feature Evaluation:** Any unique or specialized features of each framework, such as specialized circuit designs or optimizations for particular types of ML models, are evaluated.
+This helps in understanding how these features contribute to the overall performance and utility of the framework.

+Through this detailed benchmarking process, we aim to provide a nuanced understanding of each zkML framework’s capabilities, especially in handling increasingly complex machine learning models.
+This approach will guide users in selecting the most suitable framework for their specific requirements in the realm of zkML.

 ### Other Consideration